The C/C++ perspective

 If you are using the core APIs, the C/C++ perspective is where you develop and build your projects.
-When you create a new project, the workbench displays the C/C++ perspective by default.
-You may spend most of your time developing in the C/C++ perspective, but there are other perspectives that you might find helpful as well.
+When you create a project, the workbench displays the C/C++ perspective by default.
 The C/C++ perspective features the Project Explorer, the editor, and other useful views that display information that's relevant to your project.

 You can access perspectives through the Window > Open Perspective menu, and you can access individual views using Window > Show View.
 To learn more about views and perspectives, explore the following sections.